Global paas apps - your apps in EU and US with Geo-aware DNS and failover

 For example, say you are using a RDBMS - you could have the controller in one region, agent in another - with synchronous replication.
 This means that you always have to write to the controller - but network partitions are not uncommon, controller may not be available, or the agent may not be available from the controller - do you stop accepting transactions?
 OK - try controller controller - how do you deal with "split brain" and reconciling conflicts once the network joins up again?

 Making this more complicated is latency - the time to commit/write a transaction - even when the network is perfect, it is still high enough that the user experience can suffer.

-Hence people like to choose multi master or nosql distributed data stores - but there is no escaping the fact that you will have network partitions, you will come across design challenges with merging data that has been changed in two places.
-Modelling your data so that it uses “append only” stores (i.e. data isn’t change so much as new transactions written - CouchDB style) - makes it easier - as does “natural sharding” - where your data is naturally different for the different regions (this makes the fail-over scenario less appealing though).
+Hence people like to choose multi controller or nosql distributed data stores - but there is no escaping the fact that you will have network partitions, you will come across design challenges with merging data that has been changed in two places.
+Modelling your data so that it uses "append only" stores (i.e. data isn't change so much as new transactions written - CouchDB style) - makes it easier - as does "natural sharding" - where your data is naturally different for the different regions (this makes the fail-over scenario less appealing though).